-Note: Post Doc positions, and positions with a definite end-date (no expectation of unlimited or indefinite employment) are not considered “permanent” according to USCIS and DOL regulations.
-Temporarily funded positions must be discussed with the International Employment Manager to determine whether they meet government regulations for permanent residency.
+Note: Postdoc positions sponsored by an employer, and positions with a definite end-date (no expectation of unlimited or indefinite employment, and/or time-limited positions) are not considered “permanent” according to USCIS and DOL regulations.
+Temporarily funded positions must be discussed with the International Employment (IE) Manager to determine whether they meet government regulations for permanent residence sponsorship.

-Because both the USCIS and DOL impose strict legal requirements for permanent resident petitions, it is essential that departments contact International Employment (IE) before promising sponsorship, so that IE can review the position information and the credentials of the foreign national employee to determine potential eligibility per USCIS and DOL regulations.
+Because both USCIS and DOL impose strict legal requirements for permanent resident petitions, it is essential that departments contact International Employment before promising sponsorship, so that IE can review the position information and the credentials of the foreign national employee to determine potential eligibility, per USCIS and DOL regulations.

 Initiation of Permanent Residence Process

-International Employment will make a preliminary determination as to whether or not the position and the individual qualify for a permanent resident petition, and will advise the department accordingly.
+Submission of this form will trigger a message to the employee to complete a brief questionnaire within the GlobalHome portal, upon receipt of which the IE Manager will review the employee’s immigration file to make a preliminary determination as to whether or not the position and the individual qualify for a permanent resident petition, and will advise the department/unit accordingly.

 I-140 Immigrant Petition:

-IE will also review with the sponsored employee how to apply for the I-485 adjustment of status.
-This application allows the employee and family to adjust from their current non immigrant status to Permanent Residence status.
+IE will also discuss with the sponsored employee how to apply for the I-485 adjustment of status.
+This application allows the employee and family to adjust from their current nonimmigrant status to Permanent Residence (immigrant) status.